manishpxl/koinx-tax-loss-harvesting/README.md

 npm run preview
 ```

-## How the logic works
+## How the Logic Works

 - Capital gains are loaded from a mocked API source.
 - Holdings are loaded from a mocked API source.
-- When a user selects a holding, that asset’s STCG and LTCG values are included in harvesting impact calculation.
+- When a user selects a holding, that asset’s STCG and LTCG values are included in the harvesting impact calculation.
-- Positive gains reduce profits.
+- Positive gains increase profits.
 - Negative gains increase losses harvested.
-- The “After Harvesting” card updates automatically based on current selected rows.
+- The “After Harvesting” card updates automatically based on the currently selected rows.
 - Effective capital gains are recalculated live.
+- A savings banner is shown only when post-harvesting effective capital gains are lower than pre-harvesting gains.

 ## UI / UX Notes